opulo-inc/docs/docs/guides/update-firmware/index.md

 ## Option 2: Auto Build Marlin and `dfu-util`

-!!! info "Marlin"
+!!! info "Marlin Version"
-    Building an older version of Marlin with the recommended config files won't work.
-If you are unsure whether a previously-downloaded local version of Marlin is the newest one, re-downloading it is the safest choice.
+    LumenPnP feeders require some custom Marlin features that we have not yet merged into mainline.
+Before this happens, be sure you're pulling from our fork with these features.

-1. Download the [latest Marlin firmware][marlin] and unzip it.
+1. Download the [latest Marlin firmware with feeder support][marlin] and unzip it.
 2. Install [VSCode][vscode] and its [PlatformIO extension][pIO].
 3. Open Marlin firmware's folder in VSCode.
 4. Download the Marlin configuration files [here][marlin-config] and